-Fylde Memorial Arboretum and Community Woodland is a two hectare site in the fields next to Moor Park School on Moor Park Avenue in Bispham, Blackpool.
+Find it in the fields next to Moor Park School, on Moor Park Avenue in Bispham, Blackpool.

-At the time the Forestry Commission were offering to fund the planting of woodland areas and they agreed to fund the arboretum, and Blackpool Council agreed to provide the land.
+At the time the Forestry Commission were offering to fund the planting of woodland areas.
+They agreed to fund the arboretum, and Blackpool Council agreed to provide the land.

 The Arboretum includes a Services Glade where the Union Flag flies.